rusben/damm1-bash-exercises/README.md

 #damm1-bash-exercises

-DAMM1 Bash Exercises is an schoolar project in order to introduce BASH scripting language.
+DAMM1 Bash Exercises is an scholar project to introduce BASH scripting language.